Milbro Model Railways, site logo.

 Some qualifications or cautions are necessary about what appears on this site.
 There may be errors of fact, interpretation or presentation, and if I become aware of these I will try to correct them when text is updated.
 Identification of items often needs to be tentative, as data or evidence are frequently incomplete.
 It can sometimes be particularly difficult to determine which company or model-maker built a specific locomotive, and some claims about model locomotives having been made by or for Milbro (or other makers) can turn out to have been misplaced or over-optimistic.
 As we indicated earlier, there also seem to have been potentially numerous links amongst personnel and between companies making models, with possibilities for work being contracted out for a variety of reasons to another producer or expert model-maker, or commissioned by retailers who then named items as their own.
 Bassett-Lowke, for instance, sold rolling stock made by other manufacturers, and Milbro catalogues included some accessories and even locomotives not made by themselves.
 In Milbro’s early years there seems to have been a strong link with the Leeds Model Company.
 Furthermore, parts and kits could be purchased, and in the case of Milbro wagons and coaches this means that some were assembled by purchasers themselves (see above).
 What constitutes a Milbro item is therefore not completely straightforward.

 I hope to increase the links from parts of my text to relevant websites.
 Some direct links will be made within specific sections of this site (for example a connection is made in the Miller section to a site offering first-rate illustrations of some fine 7mm model locos).
 As I have often consulted the very useful and well-known Binns Road site (see below), I have similarly inserted links to that site when commenting on Jubb wagons, Bond's, and Windsor Models.
-The Binns Road site seems to have got more and more useful as material has been added.
 There also seems to be growing interest in other countries in providing information and advice about vintage model railways on the internet, along with specific contributions from particular experts, makers and enthusiasts.
-Some of the sites are first rate, and new ones are under development.
+Some of the sites are first rate, and new ones have been under development.
 A very nicely-designed vintage trains example I have seen is from Australia (Hornby), while the Fitzroy Locoworks site offers an intriguing view into some impressive ongoing developments (these two links are below).
 In the UK, most readers will probably already know of the excellent information and images available on the Leeds Model Company, from The Leeds Stedman Trust and the Dutch HRCA.

 binns road site